Group-5-Final-Project/Final-Project/README.md

 [Data Set 2](https://www.kaggle.com/kaushiksuresh147/covidvaccine-tweets)

 Fortunately, both datasets were formatted similarly, and combined, contain over `400,000` usable entries that span from March 2020 to January 2022.
-Still, the data required a bit of cleaning to remove duplicates.
+Still, the data required a bit of cleaning to remove duplicates and redundancies.
+The tweets from these datasets are taken from the start of the pandemic (around March 2020) to present, all contain the word `vaccine`.
+Below is a summary of how the data was processed for analysis (in Jupyter Notebook or Google Colab, using Python):

+1. Both CSVs were imported as dataframes (DFs)
+2. Unnecessary columns were dropped, so both DFs had identical structures
+3. Validated that there were no "null" values in the `text`column
+4. DFs were concatenated to create a single DF
+5. Duplicate tweets were dropped
+6. Blank rows in the `user_location` column were dropped
+7. The `date` column was coverted to datetime
+8. The new DF was converted to a CSV file AND exported/stored in a postgres database

 The details and code can be found here: [Twitter Data.ipynb](https://github.com/Group-5-Final-Project/Final-Project/blob/64dac68ad1fa2f064f81b6050a1aceaaf959845e/Twitter%20Data.ipynb)

-We will be focusing on tweets that contain the word **vaccine** from the start of the pandemic (around March 2020) to present.
+Below is an example of the data made available by the Twitter API:

 ![alt_text](https://user-images.githubusercontent.com/89050277/149606858-8295d3f2-ab25-45bc-bf8e-df773f423473.jpg)

  > The Twitter API provides Tweet data in JSON format, as seen above.
-The data will be parsed and transformed prior to analysis using Python.
+The data was parsed and transformed prior to analysis using Python.
 The key to this analysis is the `text` feature, particularly for the machine learning component.
 We will also be using other features such as the `created_at` for other components of this analysis.

 ### PROJECT PIPELINE